-Bag checks are often carried out by retailers in an attempt to control theft.
-In fact, if they choose to, retailers can make bag checking a condition of entry to their shops.
-A set of principles called the Bagcheck guidelines have been developed which shoppers need to know.
+Bag checks can be done at stores to control theft.
+Businesses can also make bag checking a condition of entry to their shops.
+A set of principles called the bag check guidelines has been developed to make sure shoppers know their rights.

 Your rights as a customer

 As a customer entering a shop, you have rights when it comes to bag checking.
 They are:

 - You have the right to know before entry that a shop conducts bag checks.
 Signage must be clearly displayed at the entrance/s to the shop.